 Contents: Granite vs Marble

-Another disadvantage of marble is dulling and etching.
-When acidic foods like lime or lemon juice or vinegar is spilled on the surface, it gets etched leaves a dull mark.
-Over time, marble can become duller.
-One example is how the Taj Mahal, made of white marble, is being threatened by pollution.
-Unlike stains, which can be removed to some extent, dulling of marble is an irreversible process.
+Over time, marble also naturally becomes duller.
+One example is how the Taj Mahal, which is made of white marble, is being threatened by pollution.
+Unlike stains, which can be removed to some extent, the dulling of marble is an irreversible process.

-Because of these properties, granite can be used in kitchen counter tops and on floors, while marble is ideal for less trafficked areas of the home like bathrooms, where it can be used for vanities, tub decks, shower walls and flooring.
-Marble can create a light and unique look, and can be good for surfaces that will not get much use, or for people who are willing to put in the maintenance work and want their surfaces to have a bit of character.
+Granite's durable nature makes it suitable for kitchen countertops and floors, while marble is more appropriate in areas with less traffic, like bathrooms, where it can be used for vanities, tub decks, shower walls, and flooring.
+Marble can create a light and unique look and can be good for surfaces that will not get much use, or for people who are willing to put in the maintenance work and do not mind if their surfaces have a bit of character over time.

-Granite and marble counter tops both typically cost $50 to $100 per square foot, including installation.
+Granite and marble countertops both cost around $40 to $150 per square foot, including the cost of installation.
+Costs vary according to color and general appearance.
 However, high-end marble tends to be more expensive than equivalent high-end granite.